100% Satisfaction Guarantee

 Spelling variations of this family name include: Telfer, Talfer, Telford, Telpher, Talifero, Tailyefer, Telfair and many more.

 First found in Huntingdon, where they were descended from Taillefer of Normandy, jester to King William, Duke of Normandy, who asked the Duke for a favor at Hastings.
 Telfer put his horse to the gallop charging before all the rest to the amazement of the English soldiers.
-He was granted lands in Huntingdon, but was invited by David, Earl of Huntingdon, later to be King of Scotland, to attend him in Scotland and was granted lands in Lanarkshire.
+"A name of great antiquity.
+The exploits of the noble jouglere Taillefer at the battle of Hastings are well-known.
+William, Count of Angoulesme, in a battle against the Northmen engaged their king Storis, and with one stroke of his sword Durissima, forged by the great Wayland Smith, cut in two his body and cuirass.
+Hence he acquired the sobriquet of Taillefer, or 'cut iron.' " He was granted lands in Huntingdon, but was invited by David, Earl of Huntingdon, later to be King of Scotland, to attend him in Scotland and was granted lands in Lanarkshire.

 More information is included under the topic Early Telles Notables in all our PDF Extended History products.

 Some of the Telles family moved to Ireland, but this topic is not covered in this excerpt.
 Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Telles Settlers in United States in the 19th Century

 - Alonso Telles, who arrived in New Spain in 1851

 - Jose Telles, who landed in Puerto Rico in 1878